Orange Marmalade (TV series): Plot

 Set in a fantasy world where humans and vampires coexist, the latter have evolved and no longer rely on human blood as food.
 Still, they are feared and discriminated against by society, causing many of them to hide their true nature and live as "normal" citizens, or else become outcasts.

-Baek Ma-ri (Kim Seolhyun) is a socially withdrawn teenage girl hiding her vampire identity.
+Baek Ma-ri (Kim Seol-hyun) is a socially withdrawn teenage girl hiding her vampire identity.
 Driven away from several neighborhoods, she is eager to settle down in her new city and live quietly.
-But things change when she accidentally kisses the neck of Jung Jae-min (Yeo Jin-goo) and falls in love with him.
-Despite that he is the most popular boy at her high school.
+But things change when she accidentally kisses the neck of the most popular boy at her high school, Jung Jae-min (Yeo Jin-goo), and falls in love with him.